5 Paywall Tests to Grow App Revenue

-If you can dial in the right combination of placement, pricing, strategy, and content, your paywall can increase subscriber revenue by as much as 250%.
+If you can dial in the right combination of placement, pricing, strategy, and content, your paywall can dramatically boost your subscription revenue — in one example we share, a simple change led to a 5x increase.

-“Users rarely subscribe to your app without a good paywall,” he says, because they don’t yet know what your app does or if it’s worth their while.
+“Users rarely subscribe to your app without a good paywall” says Jake Mor, Superwall founder and CEO in our paywall optimization webinar, because they don’t yet know what your app does or if it’s worth their while.
 Offering limited app access via a freemium model can help overcome some of these doubts, but Jake argues that a well-optimized paywall can be even more effective than a complimentary test drive.

 “The number one metric that we focus on — that we see almost every app company not focusing on — is what percentage of your users are even seeing the paywall,” Jake says.